Vemrthiss/govsupply-govwallet-test/README.md

 ## Future work

-Due to time constraints, more work needs to be done in improving unit testing.
-Immediate improvements would be to better mock the PostgreSQL database and allow jest tests to work properly.
-This is currently an obstacle in the `spec/db.spec.ts` and `spec/csv.spec.ts` files.
-I left my intended tests there anyway, and I am sure the this obstacle can be overcome sooner than later.
+Due to time constraints, more work can be done in improving testing.
+Immediate improvements would be to create an integration testing suite setup.
+This entails creating a test PostgreSQL database and allow modules that require interacting with a database to be tested for correctness.

+## Some acknowledgement of what is usually done in practice

+I am aware of key practices like ignoring env files should they contain secrets (in this case it did not), and usually engineers use Object Relational Mappers (ORMs) to interact with the database (such as TypeORM and Prisma for SQL-based DBs).

+However, since this is a simple project, it was decided to write the SQL queries directly to demonstrate some level of understanding.

 ## Optional: pgadmin4